 Penn State Neurosurgery Residency Program

-All required clinical rotations occur at Penn State Hershey Medical Center, the Penn State Hershey Children's Hospital, East Campus Neuroscience Clinic, and the Hershey Outpatient Surgical Center, all on the Penn State Hershey Medical Center campus.
+All required clinical rotations occur at the Penn State Health Hershey and Harrisburg campuses.
+The Penn State Hershey Medical Center, the Penn State Hershey Children's Hospital, the East Campus Neuroscience Clinic, and the Hershey Outpatient Surgical Center are all on the Penn State Hershey Medical Center campus.
 Elective rotations can be done at our University Park and Wyoming Valley practice sites.
-Rotations abroad during the resident's independent study year can also be arranged.
+One resident per year serves as a registrar at the Sir Charles Gairdner Hospital in Perth, Australia if he or she so desires.
+Other, shorter rotations abroad at a variety of locations can also be arranged.

 In addition to exceptional clinical training, neurosurgery residents have access to a robust neuroscience research program in neurosurgery.
-Seven full-time research faculty members have ongoing programs in a wide range of areas, including our neural engineering program, a joint program between Penn State Hershey Neurosurgery and Penn State Engineering Science and Mechanics.
-Penn State Hershey Neurosurgery has more than $8,000,000 in active grants and ranks 18th nationally in NIH funding.
-An independent study year can be used for research in an area of the resident's choice.
-Additional research time is available throughout the training.
+Eight full-time research faculty members have ongoing programs in a wide range of areas, including our neural engineering program, a joint program between Penn State Neurosurgery and Penn State Engineering Science and Mechanics.
+Penn State Hershey Neurosurgery has more than $8,000,000 in active grants and ranked 17th nationally among neurosurgery departments in NIH funding in 2014.
+With additional grants that have been awarded this year we will be in the top 10 departments in 2015.
+An independent study year can be used for research in an area of the resident's choice and additional research time is available throughout the training.

 We also have a vigorous clinical research program with a well-developed clinical trials group.
-More than fifty investigator initiated or industry sponsored clinical studies are underway.
+More than forty investigator initiated or industry sponsored clinical studies are underway.

 Penn State Hershey Neurosurgery takes the resident education mission very seriously.
-Each Friday is devoted to resident teaching conferences from 7:00 a.m. - 4:00 p.m.
+Each Friday is devoted to resident teaching conferences from 7:00 a.m. - 2:00 p.m.
 Additional conferences occur on Tuesday and Thursday mornings before operations begin.
-Extensive training in biostatistics, clinical trial design, and evidence-based medicine is included in the program.
+Extensive training in biostatistics and clinical trial design are included as a routine part of every resident's education.

-Our residents finish their training fully equipped to enter an academic or private practice.
-They are well-trained in the preoperative, operative and post operative care of all neurosurgical patients, with an excellent understanding of basic, translational, and clinical neuroscience disciplines.
+Our residents finish their training fully equipped to enter the neurosurgical practice of their choice.
+They are well-trained in the preoperative, operative and postoperative care of all neurosurgical patients, with an excellent understanding of basic, translational and clinical neuroscience